djarza/football-events/README.md

 ![architecture](docs/architecture.png)

 You can think of this application as a supplement to the basic code examples of Kafka Streams.
-Kafka Streams is used here for many purposes like aggregation, building materialized views, persisting the domain model or just exposing the output of services.
+Kafka Streams is used here extensively for many purposes like data processing, building materialized views, persisting the domain model and exposing the output of services.
 Furthermore, there is no traditional database, local state stores instead (PostgreSQL plays a role of legacy system only).

 This codebase is trying to apply the idea of [stateful streams processing](https://docs.confluent.io/current/streams/concepts.html#stateful-stream-processing) with [Kafka](https://kafka.apache.org/) and [Kafka Streams](https://kafka.apache.org/documentation/streams/).
 These blog posts are a great introduction to that concept:
 - [The Data Dichotomy: Rethinking the Way We Treat Data and Services](https://www.confluent.io/blog/data-dichotomy-rethinking-the-way-we-treat-data-and-services/)